alpineinsights/pilatusfastapiV1/README.md

 1. User selects a company from the dropdown in the sidebar
 2. App fetches the company's Quartr ID from Supabase
 3. When the user asks a question:
-   - Perplexity API call starts immediately to search the web
+   - Perplexity API call starts immediately to search the web with company-specific research context
    - In parallel, if not already fetched:
      - App retrieves financial documents from Quartr API using the company ID
      - Documents are processed and stored in S3
    - Documents are downloaded from S3 and analyzed by Gemini
    - Claude synthesizes information from both Gemini and Perplexity
    - The comprehensive response is displayed with source information
+4. For follow-up questions:
+   - Previous conversation context is passed to all three models
+   - Models can reference earlier questions and answers
+   - No need to re-fetch documents, improving response time
+   - Same multi-LLM pipeline runs with the added context

 ## Data Sources